deanak1987/FirstRustPractice/README.md

 # Rust Practice

-Learing how to use rust
+Learning how to use rust

+Includes:
+  1. Hello world
+  2. Reverse text
+  3. Linked list